krasimir/lsbridge/README.md

 1K library for exchanging messages between tabs in a same browser.
 It uses the local storage as a communication channel.

+> The story behind the library is available [here](http://krasimirtsonev.com/blog/article/Using-Local-Storage-as-a-communication-channel).

 ## Usage

 Add **lsbridge.min.js** to your page: